 Finding investments that will continue to perform over the long-term might work better for some investors.
 The market will always dip and rise again, so long-term value investments should not be discounted.
 In fact, for retirement purposes, they might be a great option.

 Percentages aside, a mostly-stock portfolio is best to use when you’re younger, allowing you to make up any losses you might incur in the market.
 As you grow older, you should allocate more of your savings toward safer investments like bonds or metals, so you don’t risk losing a bunch of money in the market just before you retire.

 Rather than directly play the stock market with your retirement savings, you’ll likely want to put most of your money in mutual funds, index funds, or exchange-traded funds.
 While some of these funds are actively managed by fund managers who try to “beat the market,” others are more passive in their approach.
 Whichever you choose, you can select investments through your 401(k) provider or the brokerage in which you set up your IRA.

 The money that amasses in your retirement accounts will eventually form the basis of your retirement income; once you reach retirement age, you can begin withdrawing money from those accounts as income.

 But 401(k)s and IRAs aren’t the only sources of retirement income.
 Some people—mainly those working in the public sector—will have a pension instead of a 401(k), providing them with a guaranteed income stream determined by their previous income and years of employment.

+Beyond that, there are other ways to set yourself up for retirement income.
 One such way is an annuity, a type of life insurance product that provides for guaranteed income over a given period of time.

 By the time you reach retirement your home mortgage may be paid off, significantly decreasing your housing expenses.
 But the amount you spend on medical bills will likely go up as you get older.
-Your retirement plan should anticipate your income needs, and make sure your various sources of income cover them.
+Your retirement plan should anticipate the switch in expenses you'll have in retirement, and make sure your various sources of income will cover them.